OpenJavaCard/openjavacard-site/source/devguide/technologies.rst

 These cards are mostly built to standards from the ISO 7816 series, which defines the physical, electrical and protocol characteristics of these cards.
 It also specifies several frameworks for applications involving cryptography and data storage.

-Cards have supported multiple applications for a long time, and so the ISO specifications also specify applet naming using binary AIDs as well as a global registry infrastructure with both an international registry and various national registries.
+Cards have supported multiple applications for a long time, and so the ISO specifications specify applet naming using binary AIDs as well as a global registry infrastructure with both an international registry and various national registries.

 Today smartcards are also integrated as components in devices with different form factors such as USB tokens, microSD cards, NFC devices and mobile phones.
 These form factors have considerable influence on how the cards are used, but the technology remains essentially the same.